Supremo (app)

 Supremo is a remote desktop software that allows access to remote computers, servers and other devices.
 It was first released in 2013 by Nanosystems.

 It runs on Windows, macOS, Linux Android, and iOS operating systems.

 Software

 Supremo's main function is enabling users to remotely access computers from desktop and mobile devices.
 It can be used without configuration or installation procedures.

-Use by hackers and scammers
+Malicious use

-Supremo has been abused by hackers and scammers to gain access to the victim's computers.
-Supremo attempts to combat this by putting a warning message at the first start of the software.
+Supremo has been abused by thieves (often referred to as hackers and scammers) to gain access to and control of a victim's computer, and steal from them by transferring money or tricking the user into payments with a card, often using the technical support scam.
+Supremo displays a warning message at the first start of the software.

 Features

-If desired, Supremo can start at the system boot of devices to allow unattended access on the remote machines.
+Supremo can be set up to start automatically at the system boot of devices to allow unattended access to a remote machine without user intervention, at any time it is switched on.